 You pick it up - always the cheapest, but please always call 24 hours in advance so we can have your order ready for you!
+After August 30, our temporary seed office will be at 1343 Nutt Rd until we build a new grain warehouse and larger office facilities off Nutt Rd. this winter.

-Pitt Ohio a really great family-owned trucking company out of Watertown, they ship pallets throughout the northeast.
-Most places will cost around \$160/pallet (up to 2500 lb per pallet) for farm delivery, your forklift unload.
+Pitt Ohio-We have worked with Pitt Ohio for many years.
+They ship pallets throughout the northeast.
+Most places will cost around \$180/pallet (up to 2500 lb per pallet) for farm delivery, your forklift unload.